MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Rating is the process of retrieving a freight charge from a carrier contract.

-In Dynamics 365 Supply Chain Management, the [transportation management module](/dynamics365/supply-chain/transportation/transportation-management-overview) supports freight carriers.
-If you use parcel carriers, you'll often need an integration project.
+In Dynamics 365 Supply Chain Management, the [Transportation management module](/dynamics365/supply-chain/transportation/transportation-management-overview) supports freight carriers.
+If you use parcel carriers, you often need an integration project.

-### Routing

-Routing is the process of assigning a route to a [load](#load).
-Routes are typically configured when multiple modes of transportation are required or preferred to move goods through the supply chain; for example, by truck, rail, or ocean.

 ### Raw material